SamihaFansur/Mentor-mentee-pairing-website/README.md

 mentor2 mentor2

 **Running Rspec tests:**
-- To run the tests make sure you're in the project directory and run "rspec spec/features/test-file" or "rspec spec/unit/test-file" where "test-file" is the test you want to run e.g. "edit_spec.rb"
+-To run the tests make sure you're in the project directory and run "rspec spec/features/test-file" or "rspec spec/unit/test-file" where "test-file" is the test you want to run e.g. "edit_spec.rb"
+-To run the entire library of tests the command “rspec” will do this.
+“Rspec spec” can also be used for this purpose.
+-The tests will make changes to the database so the tests should be returned to their previous state after running all of the tests.
+This is done using “git checkout db/testing.sqlite3”